Getting started with the .NET API

 We can start up the Dundas BI Engine using the .NET API as demonstrated with the sample code below.

-The AppDataPath property must be set to the path to the App_Data folder of the Dundas BI web application.
+The AppDataPath property must be set to the path to the App_Data folder of the web application.
 The article List of installed folders provides more details.
 Then the ILogOnService.LogOn method is called without a session in order to obtain one.

 // Create the CreateEngineOptions object.